 Federal Appeals Court Rules Short-Term Annuities Are Not “Available Resources” Preventing Medicaid Eligibility.
 Posted on September 3, 2015.
 In this case, the United States Court of Appeals for the Third Circuit, reversing an earlier federal district court judgment, ruled that “short-term annuities” purchased by applicants for nursing home Medicaid cannot be treated as an “available resource” preventing Medicaid eligibility.

 Social Security Disability Appeals.
-The Law Office of Donald D. Vanarelli provides services to clients as legal counsel in appealing denial of claims for Social Security disability and Supplemental Security Income (SSI) benefits.
+Vanarelli & Li, LLC provides services to clients as legal counsel in appealing denial of claims for Social Security disability and Supplemental Security Income (SSI) benefits.

 Reduction in PCA Hours Reversed; Assessment Tool Imposed Artificial Cap of 25 Hours of Care.
 Posted on September 14, 2015.
 The decision by United Healthcare, a managed care organization, to reduce the Personal Care Assistant (PCA) hours awarded to a disabled Medicaid recipient from forty (40) hours per week to twenty-five (25) hours per week was reversed on appeal.